-Recently we added some new team members to Supreme Lending Summerlin!
+Recently we added some new team members!
 In light of the additions, we are looking for an entry level administration position.
 It is strongly recommended that the candidate be bi-lingual and speak Spanish.
 If you know of anyone looking for an entry level position in the mortgage industry that speaks Spanish, please pass along my contact information 12

 Southern Nevada Real Estate Related Data